 16 Comments

-I think what you are calling "delusional intelligence" is not that at all - it's more of a reflection that our brains learn in ways that we don't understand ourselves and can't model accrrately because we don't "know how we know".
+I think what you are calling "delusional intelligence" is not that at all - it's more of a reflection that our brains learn in ways that we don't understand ourselves and can't model accurately because we don't "know how we know".
 Kathy Sierra calls this "perceptual knowledge" in her marvelous book "Badass: Making Users Awesome", and that's probably as good an explanation as any.

 Expand full comment